M66B/FairEmail/docs/FAQ-tr-rTR.md

 **(164) Can you add customizable themes?**

 Unfortunately, Android [does not support](https://stackoverflow.com/a/26511725/1794097) dynamic themes, which means all themes need [to be predefined](https://github.com/M66B/FairEmail/blob/master/app/src/main/res/values/styles.xml).

+Since for each theme there needs to be a light, dark and black variant, it is not feasible to add for each color combination (literally millions) a predefined theme.

 Moreover, a theme is more than just a few colors.
 For example themes with a yellow accent color use a darker link color for enough contrast.